 Additional measures to ensure visitors' and employees' safety

 This is the time to experience the theme parks in an all-new way.
 Maybe you’ve always wanted to be chosen for wand pairing at Ollivanders in the Wizarding World at Universal, but the wand maker always selects someone else in the crowd.
-Well, now your group will be the only one in the room, so someone in your party will definitely get chosen.
+Well, now you have a much better chance.
 The odds are in your favor!
 Get a reservation to return from the wizard out front and get your camera ready (no flash)!
 Your experiences like this will be unfrogettable!

 Rides, rides and more rides